quixio/quix-docs/docs/blog/posts/stream-processing-glossary.md

 and data analysis.
 Machine learning is a branch of artificial intelligence.

 **Stream processing** helps enable machine learning by making data analysis a real-time process.
-A system can then feed the insights it’s gained back into its processing of future data.
-For example, a chess computer can continuously analyze its opponent’s moves to improve its responses.
+A system can then feed the insights it's gained back into its processing of future data.
+For example, a chess computer can continuously analyze its opponent's moves to improve its responses.

 Read more: [How machine learning and AI are improving cybersecurity](https://quix.io/blog/cyber-security-machine-learning-ai)